renegade620/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic link creates a symbolic link to /bin/ls named "ls"

 14-copy html copies all HTML files from current working directory to parent but only those not existing in parent

+100-lets move moves all files beginning with uppercase letter to destination

+101-clean emacs deletes all files in current working directory that end with ~

+102-tree creates directories in current directory

+103-commas lists all files and directories of current directory separated by commas

+school.mgc creates a amgic file that can be used with command file to detect School data files